nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Perform SPL Assistant gestures.
 * For 6.0 and later, manage broadcast profiles (we'll talk about broadcast profiles in configuration management section).
 * For 17.12 and later, respond to actions such as broadcast profile switches.

+For Creator and Track Tool, it will let you review column data.

 #### Extension points